jasonqiu98/GRAIL-artifact/go-graph-checker/histories/README.md

 - key count at the same time: 5
 - min txn length: 4
 - max txn length: 8
-- max writes per key: 8
+- max writes per key: 3
 - rate: 10
-- number of threads to generate histories: 20
+- number of threads to generate histories (number of sessions): 20
-- Key-count 5
-- Max-writes-per-key 3

 N.B. `rw-register-test` is not a benchmark, but some prepared test cases for the effectiveness of the checker.